-Academic excellence stands at the heart of every aspect of learning and teaching at St Helen’s, and we aim to give each student an exceptional, well-balanced education and develop her intellectual, creative and physical abilities to the full.
+Academic excellence stands at the heart of learning and teaching at St Helen’s; we aim to give each student a challenging and well-balanced education which develops her intellectual, creative and physical abilities to the full.

-The curriculum at St Helen’s combines traditional academic disciplines, progressively builds on the pupils’ prior knowledge and understanding as they move from Prep School to Senior School and the Sixth Form, and offers breadth and balance as well as stretch and challenge to all our students of all ages.
-Programmes of study for the development of numeracy, literacy, language acquisition, ICT and scientific skills and understanding operate across the School, providing a logical and coherent framework for learning from the age of 3 to 18.
+Our curriculum is underpinned by traditional academic disciplines, progressively builds on the pupils’ prior knowledge and understanding, and offers breadth, balance, stretch and challenge to all our students of all ages.
+Programmes of study for the development of numeracy, literacy, language acquisition, ICT and scientific skills and understanding operate across the School, providing a logical and coherent framework for learning from Early Years Foundation Stage to A Level.

-Whether the pupils are taking their first steps in imaginative story-writing or programming bug robots for the first time in EYFS, thinking through a tricky philosophical problem or discussing a challenging poem in KS2, using higher-order thinking to solve a complex problem in Mathematics or Science, or constructing a complex explanation of cause and effect in A Level History, all learning experiences are designed with the achievement of excellence in mind.
+Whether the pupils are taking their first steps in imaginative story-writing or programming bug robots for the first time in Early Years Foundation Stage, thinking through a tricky philosophical problem or discussing a challenging poem in Key Stage 2, using higher-order thinking to solve a complex problem in Mathematics or Science, or constructing a complex explanation of cause and effect in A Level History, all learning experiences are designed with the achievement of excellence in mind.

 Public examination results are excellent, and our extensive Futures Programme (higher education and careers) encourages our pupils to apply for the most competitive courses at the most highly-regarded universities.

 Equally impressive is the range of careers which St Helen’s alumnae embark upon when they enter the world of work.
 Such successes reflect the intellectual development effected throughout their time at St Helen’s, and the way that our through-school curriculum has developed our students’ capacity to think and apply their skills, knowledge and understanding to unfamiliar situations.